Infrastructure-as-a-service (IaaS) refers to servers and storage that are hosted in the cloud.

 In computing, infrastructure refers to the computers and servers that run code and store data, and the wires and appliances that make connections between those machines.
 For example, servers, hard drives, and routers are all part of infrastructure.
 Before cloud computing was an option, most businesses hosted their own infrastructure and ran all their applications on-premise.

-Infrastructure-as-a-Service, or IaaS for short, is when a cloud computing vendor hosts the infrastructure on behalf of their customers.
+Infrastructure-as-a-service, or IaaS for short, is when a cloud computing vendor hosts the infrastructure on behalf of their customers.
 The vendor hosts the infrastructure in "the cloud" – in other words, in various data centers.
 Their customers access this cloud infrastructure over the Internet.
 They can use it to build and host web applications, store data, run business logic, or do anything else that could be done on traditional on-premise infrastructure, but often with more flexibility.

 The three main service models of cloud computing are:

-Software-as-a-Service (SaaS) is full applications hosted and managed in the cloud.
+Software-as-a-service (SaaS) is full applications hosted and managed in the cloud.
 SaaS users subscribe to an application and access it over the Internet rather than purchasing it once and installing it locally.

-Scalability: It's much easier to expand a business with IaaS as the foundation.
+Scalability: It is much easier to expand a business with IaaS as the foundation.
 Instead of purchasing, installing, and maintaining a new server every time the business needs to scale up, they can just add a new server on demand through the IaaS provider.
 This on-demand scalability is a major benefit of cloud computing across all cloud service models.

 Fewer resources dedicated to server maintenance: With IaaS, a company has essentially outsourced server purchasing, maintenance, and updating to the IaaS provider.
 This is typically cheaper and requires less time and labor from internal teams than they would need to host their own infrastructure.